linusg/hyper-unspecific-data-parsing-and-graphing-scripts/README.md

 ## TODO

-Tests, CI, more analyzers (e.g. for commit messages).
+Tests, more analyzers (e.g. for commit messages).

 ## License